-Come down to the dive centre before the pool.
+Come down to the dive centre at 10:30.
 This is an informal start to the course which starts with a brew and your course paperwork.
 We will introduce you to scuba diving and orientate you to your scuba diving equipment.
-It’s then time to go to Tong High School swimming pool for your shallow 90 min dive; please note that students will have to make their own way there.
+It's then time to go to Tong High School swimming pool for your shallow 90 min dive; please note that transport is not provided.
 Once you arrive you will:

 The Saturday session is an ideal starting point for all new divers, as the pool has a sloping bottom.
 Your instructor will let you breathe underwater for the first time and practice a couple of safety skills in water deep enough to stand up in.
 Once you are comfortable, your instructor will take you for a swim to the deep end of the pool.
 This is a great way to introduce you to what it's like to scuba dive!